MalikMAlna/trainer/README.md

 ## Frontend

+1. Navigate to the client directory: `cd client`
-1. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-2. Run the development server: `npm run dev`
+3. Run the development server: `npm run dev`
-3. Access the app in your browser at `http://localhost:3000`
+4. Access the app in your browser at `http://localhost:3000`

 ## Backend

+1. Navigate to the server directory: `cd server`
-1. Install Python dependencies `pip install -r requirements.txt`
+2. Install Python dependencies `pip install -r requirements.txt`
-2. Set up environment variables by creating a `.env` file with the following:
+3. Set up environment variables by creating a `.env` file with the following:

 ```
 OPENAI_API_KEY=your_openai_api_key